lambdaclass/lambda_ethereum_consensus/docs/fork_choice.md

 - For leaf blocks, we calculate their weight by checking how much votes they have.
 - For each branch block we calculate its weight as the sum of the weight of every child, plus its own votes.
 We repeat this until we reach the root, which will be the last finalized block (there won't be any branches before, so there won't be any more fork-choice to perform).

-This way we calculate the weight not only for each block, but for the subtree were that block is the root.
+This way we calculate the weight not only for each block, but for the subtree where that block is the root.

 Afterwards, when we want to determine which is the head of the chain, we traverse the tree, starting from the root, and greedily (without looking further ahead) we go block by block chosing the sub-tree with the highest weight.